 As I crossed the border to Cambodia from Thailand, I was extremely nervous.
 I was excited of course—my itinerary included such dream destinations as Angkor Wat—but the rumors I had heard about the massive crowds of child beggars in Siem Reap made me sick to my stomach.
 My friends, who had visited Angkor Wat a few weeks before, warned me of crying children who would clutch onto your clothes, as well as scam orphanages who would charge five dollars to buy the children some pencils.

-Like many travelers, beggars break and confuse me like nothing else.
+Like many travelers, child beggars in Cambodia break and confuse me like nothing else.
 On one hand, I am aware that the begging rings are almost always related to criminal gangs and that giving money contributes to a habit economy that isn’t easily stopped.
 However, it’s often hard for me to think about this when I’m staring into the lovely brown eyes of a five-year-old little boy who is asking me for money.

 Despite my nervousness, I did have one weapon on my side—knowledge.
 Before I left for Cambodia, I scoured the internet for what the experts had to say on the subject of child begging in Angkor Wat and the surrounding Siem Reap.
 Positive that there must be some other answer than either contributing to the local crime scene or else giving nothing at all, I researched local charities that I could give to in the children’s stead.
 I hoped that with these resources, I would be able to make a positive impact on the children’s life rather a negative one or none at all.